Your Summit Survival Kit << Back

 Wear.
 Comfy.
 Shoes.

 You’ll spend the day buzzing around from workshop to speaker session to lunch to networking.
-Some of the sessions you can choose this year include things like laughter yoga and circle dancing (yes, circle dancing) so you’ll want to be comfy.
+Some of the sessions you can choose from this year include a walk up to the University’s Rewilding Lab, seated sports, and a short jaunt away from the Attenborough Centre to see robotics in action.

 So, wear something you’ll be comfortable in all day.
 Maybe draw the line at slippers, though.

 Don’t forget to have a look at what’s on before you get there.
-When you arrive, you’ll get to choose a workshop, a Come Together (right now) HOUR, and a speaker session.
+When you arrive, you’ll get to choose a workshop, a Being HOUR, and a speaker session.

 Go analogue, bring a pen and paper